mdcdi1315/dotnetresourcesextensions/Docs/Ifileref.md

 Purpose of any object implementing this interface is that all the data required to write the reference are encoded in the resource target , but when the reference will be read out , the result data must be returned and not the reference data themselves.

-Additionally , any readers and writers must conform to a set of specified conditions:
+Additionally , any readers and writers must conform to the below set of specified conditions:

 1. Any writer must write the file reference efficiently and be aware of such references.
 2. The reader must know that the file reference will _NEVER_ be outputted to the user at any circumstance.